 Perfect, you want to participate in research studies!
 The next step is to sign up for a study on our website.
 Here’s what you can expect next:

 - Screening.
 After signing up, a research coordinator will contact you by phone for a 10-to-15-minute screening appointment.
 Because each study has unique inclusion criteria, the goal is to match you to an appropriate study.
 The coordinator will ask confidential questions about your health and demographic information; honesty is required by you, and we handle your data with the utmost privacy.

 - Informed consent and documentation.
 Informed consent is a vital part of research involving people.
 In this step, study participants are educated on their rights.

 - Appointment.
 We will schedule your at-home appointment with one of our trained mobile medical personnel after your documentation is complete.

 - Compensation.
-After your at-home visit concludes, you will receive a Visa gift card - and the priceless satisfaction of knowing you are helping to advance the next scientific breakthrough.
+After your at-home visit concludes, you will receive a prepaid card - and the priceless satisfaction of knowing you are helping to advance the next scientific breakthrough.